-First Openly Transgender Professional Athlete Retires
+First Openly Transgender Professional Team Athlete Retires

 "Every time I go to the rink.
 I'm an athlete," Browne says.
 "I don't think of myself as a woman.
 I don't think of my teammates as women.
 We're athletes, we're teammates and we're friends."

-Since coming out Browne says he has received tweets and other messages of support on social media from fellow transgender athletes saying "they are so thankful that there's somebody out there that did what they couldn't."
+Since coming out, Browne says he has received tweets and other messages of support on social media from fellow transgender athletes, who tell him "they are so thankful that there's somebody out there that did what they couldn't," he says.

 "I'm glad that I broke down a wall," he says.
 "I'm glad that I was able to help people in need."

-Earlier this week Browne announced his retirement from professional hockey, looking forward to transitioning after the season is over.
-His decision to come out did play a factor in his retirement.
+Earlier this week Browne announced his retirement from professional hockey and is looking forward to transitioning after the season is over.
+Under NWHL rules, players who are transitioning are ineligible once they begin hormone therapy.

 "I want to start transitioning and seeing myself in the mirror the way I see on the inside," Browne says.